AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/terminals.md

         remove the whole stack and right-click to decrement the stack by 1.
 Whatever you have bound to "pick block" (usually middle-click) lets you specify a precise amount of the item or fluid.
     * The output slots have a primary output and space for any secondary outputs you might want the autocrafting algorithm to know about.
-    * Both input and output slots scroll, so you can have 81 different ingredients and 26 secondary outputs
+    * Both input and output slots scroll, so you can have 81 different ingredients and 26 secondary outputs.
     * You can also directly encode a pattern from the JEI/REI recipe screen.

-*   The smithing and stonecutting mode UIs work similarly to a smithing table and stonecutter respectively.
+*   The smithing and stonecutting mode UIs work similarly to a smithing table and stonecutter, respectively.

 ## Recipe